Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Endpoint URL of an external service such as [beaconcha.in](https://beaconcha.in/) to which Teku publishes metrics for node monitoring.
+The endpoint URL of an external service such as [beaconcha.in](https://beaconcha.in/) to which Teku publishes metrics for node monitoring.

 ### `metrics-publish-interval`